Conditions InDepth: Coronary Artery Disease (CAD)

 Coronary Artery Disease (CAD)

-CAD is the most common life-threatening disease in the United States.
+CAD is the most common life-threatening disease in the US.

 Damage to blood vessels can occur from multiple factors such as:

-- High blood pressure —causes turbulent blood flow that can injure the walls of blood vessels
+- High blood pressure —causes rough blood flow that can injure the walls of blood vessels

 - High cholesterol —"bad" cholesterol can stick to and irritate the walls of the blood vessels

-- Diabetes —excess glucose in the blood can contribute to plaque build up in blood vessels
+- Diabetes—excess glucose in the blood can add to plaque build up in blood vessels

 - Smoking —chemicals from cigarette smoke can irritate blood vessel walls and make deposits in the walls of blood vessels